 6- Axis Gyroscope – This will help with flight stabilisation and allow the drone to hover more accurately.

 3D Flips – The drone will flip 360° at the push of a button, not really necessary but impressive to watch.

 One-Key Return – This feature can be activated via the remote controller or the app, just push the return home button and the drone will come back automatically.
 This will minimise the risks of losing the drone in mid-flight.

 The drone fly’s surprisingly well, its hovering capability is impressive and holds up relatively well even if there is some slight wind.
 Although I would not advise anyone, especially beginners to fly such a lightweight drone in windy conditions or any kind of bad weather.
 The transmission range is around 200 meters on a clear day, however, you should take these official figures with a pinch of salt as drone companies sometimes overstate them.
-Check out the video below to see how it performs.

 Overall, I am impressed by the Visuo XS812 drone, its cheap and comes with a decent camera and some really good features, I especially like the smart flight modes.
 It’s suitable for everyone and is a good choice for a first drone, however, if you want something different at a similar price point, I highly recommend the DJI Tello, which I believe to be the best beginner-friendly drone on the market.
 It comes with a better camera, more features, a superior app and the full support of DJI.
 Click here to learn more about the DJI Tello drone or click on the button below for more information on the Visuo XS812 and its current price.